Jefferson Abington Hospital

-Jefferson Abington Hospital is the flagship hospital of Jefferson Health–Abington (part of Jefferson Health), located in Abington Township, Montgomery County, Pennsylvania, in the northern suburbs of Philadelphia.
+Jefferson Abington Hospital, part of Jefferson Health is located in Abington Township, Montgomery County, Pennsylvania, in the northern suburbs of Philadelphia.

 The hospital was formerly known as Abington Hospital–Jefferson Health (circa 2015 to 2020), and before that it was long known, throughout its first century, as Abington Memorial Hospital (AMH).

 About

 The hospital has 665 beds and over 5,500 employees, including more than 1,100 physicians, and is one of the largest employers in Montgomery County.
 It has the Pennock Emergency Trauma Center, an emergency department with the only Level II trauma center in Montgomery County.
 Other services offered at the hospital include The Heart and Vascular Institute, The Sidney Kimmel Cancer Center at Jefferson Health-Abington, Neurosciences Institute, Orthopaedic and Spine Institute, Diamond Stroke Center, Muller Institute for Senior Health, and the Institute for Metabolic and Bariatric Surgery.
 Jefferson Abington Hospital is a non-profit, regional referral center and teaching hospital with five residency programs and operates the Dixon School of Nursing.
 The hospital also has pharmacy residency programs in pharmacy practice, infectious diseases, and critical care.